 My favorite moments during workshops occur whenever someone says: “I’ve never realized all that my students deal with on a daily basis.
 It all comes down to the resources we each possess.
 Now I am committed to putting these things into practice and building on the strengths and the resources students possess.
 I feel that I am seeing my students for the first time.”
 My most rewarding moments come when a participant shares a personal story about ways the training is impacting them deeply because I realize Ruby’s significant work is touching their hearts and minds.

 I’ve always loved to learn and am fascinated with how students think and problem solve.
-I grow orchids, and I enjoy working in the yard, hiking/walking, and biking on trails.
+I grow orchids, and I enjoy working in the yard, hiking/walking on trails, and reading.
 I also never turn down a chance to go sailing!

 What are people saying about Jo?